blacklightpy/vaultofknowledge/Wikipedia.md

 The go-to source for all knowledge in the internet.

 Wikipedia is powered by the MediaWiki wiki engine.

-It is part of the Wikimedia Foundation
+Wikipedia is a part of the Wikimedia movement, and has sister projects like Wikitionary, Wikibooks, Wikiversity, Wikivoyage, etc.

 ## Sister Projects
 - Wikipedia - Encyclopedia